Trans-Code/organizer-manual/logistics/README.md

 This is really nice to have, and sometimes you can get this kind of service for free if you have friends/friendly local people who want to support your initiative.
 Your venue might have a marketing department that could donate the time of their in-house photographer, so be sure to ask!
 It's a great memory to have some nice, professional photos or a video from the event.
 It also helps to use it as marketing material for your next event, plus you have something to show to the sponsors!

 Don't forget to ask attendees and coaches if they want their picture taken.
-Be sure to have some way of indicatingthose who want to be in the pictures, and those who don't.
+Be sure to have some way of indicating those who want to be in the pictures, and those who don't.
 One simple way is to get some sticker dots to place on the name tags - a red dot can indicate that someone does not want their picture taken.

 If you have resources (money/people), then totally do it.
 It's worth it!